 Good kind of pain

-In fact, rising wages for Chinese workers is good news for multinational companies.
-I mean, what could be more attractive than a market of 1.4 billion people with rising living standards?
-Whatever temporary discomfort worker revolts may bring, down the road companies looking to sell into the Chinese market will be in a much better situation.
+In fact, rising wages for Chinese workers are good news for multinational companies.
+I mean, what could be more attractive than a market of 1.3 billion people with rising living standards?
+So whatever temporary discomfort worker revolts may bring, companies looking to sell into the Chinese market will be in a much better situation down the road.

-And this is where investors can capitalize on these developments.
+This is where investors can capitalize on these developments.
 Finding both foreign and domestic companies (from a Chinese perspective) that are focused on the Chinese consumer will provide healthy returns in the years and decades to come.
+A few U.S. companies that have targeted this market segment include:

 As incomes rise, so does the demand for status symbols, which is why leather fashion goods manufacturer Coach